Campus & Community

 Sustainable Stevens: How the University Is Helping Plan A Greener Future

-National accolades for environmental quality, essential new research — and increased enrollment in green programs
+National accolades for a green campus, a new sustainability center, leading-edge research — and increased enrollment in environmental programs

-When Stevens Institute of Technology announced it would begin sourcing all campus electricity entirely from local renewable energy sources beginning in fall 2021, it placed Stevens in a very small class of universities in the U.S. to formalize such a commitment.
+Stevens had previously announced it would begin sourcing all campus its electricity entirely from regional renewable energy sources and has done so since fall 2021, one of a very small number of U.S. universities to formalize such a commitment.

-The decision was the latest in an impressive series of environmentally responsible initiatives for the university — and in an era when 75% of college applicants report being influenced by the sustainability of colleges they are considering, this is helping set Stevens apart.
+In an era when 75% of college applicants in one recent survey report being influenced by the environmental commitment of colleges they consider, the university's efforts are helping set Stevens apart.

-"A kind of collective effort is really beginning to ramp up here, and we are beginning to acquire industry partners as well," notes environmental engineering professor Dibyendu "Dibs" Sarkar, who created and directs most of the university's sustainability programming.
+"A kind of collective effort is really ramping up here, and we are beginning to acquire industry partners as well," notes SCS Director Dibyendu "Dibs" Sarkar, who also created and directs much of the university's sustainability programming.

 The environmental community has taken notice.

-"Stevens Institute of Technology has demonstrated a substantial commitment to sustainability by achieving a STARS Gold Rating and is to be congratulated for their efforts," commented Association for the Advancement of Sustainability in Higher Education (AASHE) Executive Director Meghan Fay Zahniser.
+"Stevens Institute of Technology has demonstrated a substantial commitment to sustainability by achieving a STARS Gold Rating and is to be congratulated for their efforts," said Association for the Advancement of Sustainability in Higher Education (AASHE) Executive Director Meghan Fay Zahniser when Stevens first attained the milestone.

-"This recognition affirms Stevens’ commitment to making sustainability integral to both the operations of the school and the educational programs we offer," notes Sarkar.
+"This recognition affirms Stevens’ commitment to making sustainability integral to both the operations of the school and the educational programs we offer," notes Sarkar, who also presides over a campus sustainability seminar series that has operated since 2016 with the generous support of six corporate sponsors, including Hugo Neu Corporation.

-Also in 2020, the Sierra Club ranked Stevens as one of the top 100 universities in the U.S. and Canada for environmental quality.
+In 2020, the Sierra Club had ranked Stevens as one of the top 100 universities in the U.S. and Canada for environmental quality.
 The organization used its own weighting of AAHSE's data in 18 categories to determine the rankings.

-"The schools on this list have shown incredible resourcefulness as they have innovated new ways to maintain — and in many cases, further—their sustainability objectives," noted the organization when releasing the rankings.
+"The schools on this list have shown incredible resourcefulness as they have innovated new ways to maintain — and in many cases, further — their sustainability objectives," noted the organization when releasing those rankings.

-And the Princeton Review also recently tabbed Stevens as one of its 2021 "Green Colleges," using a rankings methodology that combines university-reported data with student surveys.
+In 2021, the Princeton Review tabbed Stevens as one of its "Green Colleges," using a rankings methodology that combined university-reported data with student surveys.

 "These schools demonstrate their commitment to sustainability in a range of innovative ways.
-We recommend them highly to all students seeking to learn and live at a green college," said Rob Franek, Princeton Review editor in chief.
+We recommend them highly to all students seeking to learn and live at a green college," said Rob Franek, Princeton Review editor in chief, at the time.

 Students have made major contributions to sustainability design, research and planning both on campus and in local municipalities.